Matt-Cowen/Vittler/README.md

 - [Stack Overflow](https://stackoverflow.com/) - Used to detrmine whether other people have already figured out issues I was running into!

 - [ChatGPT](https://openai.com/gpt) - Used for example text on the site and plain English explanations of particularly tricky bits of code.
+Also used to determine structure of two unit tests.

 - [Code Institute](https://codeinstitute.net/) - Taught me all I know!